uhs-robert/waybar-weather-widget/README.md

   - Uses Nerd Font icons or emoji for weather conditions.
   - All colors are customizable.
   - Weather-specific icon coloring for Nerd Fonts.
-  - You can change the number of hours and days to forecast.
+  - You can change the number of hours and days to forecast, and the number of days in the week view snapshot.
 - **Dynamic Icons:** Weather icons change for day and night.
 - **Command-line Interface:** A simple CLI to toggle between tooltip views.